vemomoto/vemomoto/docs/ci_rvm.rst

    # negative binomial model

    # We import some packages for convenience
    import numpy as np                  # for numerical operations from scipy import stats             # for stats functions from scipy import optimize as op    # to maximize the likelihood

-   import numdifftools as nd        # to compute gradient and Hessian numerically;
-                                    # the package can be found on pypi.
-                                    # Another good package for that purpose
-                                    # (using automatic differentiation) is autograd

    from ci_rvm import find_CI          # to determine confidence intervals
+   from ci_rvm import find_function_CI # to determine confidence intervals
+                                       # for functions of parameters

    # Define the size of the data set